mayukh42/custom-edid-linux/edid.md

 The below is a very specific, custom EDID workaround for monitors who have YCbCr support but AMD or Intel GPUs are not able to use it properly, resulting in either washed out colors or dark colors (Black Crush), i.e. either the white point is fuzzy or the black point.

 The guide assumes **Arch Linux** or its variants like **EndeavourOS** or **CachyOS**.
-Similar steps will also work in other Linux distributions like Mint or Ubuntu, but the last steps might differ based on the bootloader.
+Similar steps will also work in other Linux distributions like Mint or Ubuntu, but the last steps might differ.

-If at step 6 you don't see the results, then there is some other issue with your setup, and cannot be fixed by this guide.
+If at **step 6** you don't see the results, then there is some other issue with your setup, and cannot be fixed by this guide.
+You can stop there and it won't make any permanent change to your system at that point.

 The below guide can also be referred for using a custom EDID for any other purpose.
 For example, the GPU may not recognize all refresh rate or resolution modes, which can be fixed by a custom EDID.
 However, you should use only the EDID of your device as the source.